w3c/wai-wcag-videos/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page lists the scripts available for the WCAG 2 Videos.
+This page lists the scripts available for the WCAG 2 Videos, and the personas featured in these scripts.
 Use the [template file](https://wai-wcag-videos.netlify.app/sc-x.y.z/) to create new scripts.

 {::nomarkdown}
 {% include box.html type="end" %}